-in January, this conference features targeted training for sales
+in January, this convention features targeted training for sales

 and engineering professionals, general sessions for all attendees,